owncast/owncast.github.io/docs/broadcasting/index.md

 When streaming also make sure to match your audio quality to what you're streaming.
 If you're a music focused stream then maybe go higher.
 If you're just talking, then maybe you can afford to go lower.

-Owncast will not re-encode audio, so it will go out exactly how it's sent.
+Owncast passes audio through untouched by default, so it goes out exactly how it's sent.
+If audio passthrough is turned off for an output variant, Owncast re-encodes that variant's audio to AAC.

 | Quality | Bitrate |
 | ------- | ------- |